developerom1/Simple-chatbot-RWA-Tokenization/README.md

-# RWA Tokenization AI Chatbot
+# RWA Tokenization Chatbot

-An AI-powered chatbot with an attractive UI designed to assist users with questions about Real World Asset (RWA) Tokenization.
+A simple chatbot with an attractive UI designed to assist users with questions about Real World Asset (RWA) Tokenization.
 The chatbot operates strictly within this domain and refuses off-topic queries.

 ## Approach to Context Control

-The chatbot uses a system prompt in the AI model to limit responses to RWA Tokenization topics.
-Additionally, client-side keyword filtering ensures only relevant queries are sent to the backend.
-If the AI response lacks RWA keywords, a refusal is returned.
+The chatbot maintains strict context by:
+- Defining a set of allowed keywords related to RWA Tokenization (e.g., 'rwa', 'tokenization', 'blockchain').
+- Checking user input for the presence of at least one keyword before processing.
+- If no keywords are found, responding with a polite refusal message.
+- Responses are limited to a predefined knowledge base of Q&A pairs, ensuring no drift outside the domain.

 ## Technical Overview

 - **Frontend**: Static web application using HTML, CSS, and JavaScript.
-- **Backend**: Python Flask API with OpenAI GPT-3.5-turbo for AI responses.
+- **Backend**: Python Flask API with static knowledge base for responses.
 - **UI**: Responsive chat interface with modern styling (gradients, chat bubbles).
-- **Logic**: Frontend validates input, sends to backend API; backend uses AI with system prompt for context control.
+- **Logic**: Frontend validates input, sends to backend API; backend uses keyword matching and static responses.
-- **AI Model**: GPT-3.5-turbo with custom system prompt to enforce domain limits.
+- **No AI/Model**: Responses are predefined; no dynamic generation.

 ## Limitations

-- **Scope**: Only answers questions related to RWA Tokenization; off-topic queries are refused.
+- **Scope**: Only answers predefined questions related to RWA Tokenization.
+Cannot handle complex queries, generate new content, or discuss unrelated topics.
-- **Responses**: AI-generated, but constrained; no conversational memory.
+- **Responses**: Limited to the knowledge base; no conversational memory or follow-up.
-- **Technology**: Requires OpenAI API key; backend needs hosting.
+- **Technology**: Frontend-only for static, but backend for API; no persistence or advanced features.
-- **Accuracy**: Depends on AI model; may not be 100% accurate or up-to-date.
+- **Accuracy**: Based on static information; may not reflect the latest developments in RWA.

 ## Usage Documentation